carbon-language/carbon-lang/llvm/lib/Target/CellSPU/README.txt

 - Mark Thomas (floating point instructions)
 - Michael AuYeung (intrinsics)
 - Chandler Carruth (LLVM expertise)
-- Nehal Desai (debugging, RoadRunner SPU expertise)
+- Nehal Desai (debugging, i32 operations, RoadRunner SPU expertise)

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF